Anthony Descotte

-Anthony Kevin N Descotte (born 3 August 2003) is a Belgian football player who plays for Dutch club Volendam on loan from Charleroi.
+Anthony Kevin N Descotte (born 3 August 2003) is a Belgian professional footballer who plays for club Fortuna Sittard, on loan from Pro League club Charleroi.

 Club career

 He made his Belgian First Division A debut for Charleroi on 17 April 2021 in a game against Eupen.

 On 31 January 2023, Descotte was loaned by Utrecht in the Netherlands until the end of the 2022–23 season, with an option to extend the loan for the 2023–24 season.

 On 19 August 2025, Descotte returned to the Netherlands and joined Volendam on loan with an option to buy.